Abedru, also called Turkey Berry, is a small green fruit that grows on a shrub and is valued for both food and medicine.

 8. Beneficial To Bone Health

-It usually affects older people, especially women, and can cause serious health problems and disabilities.
+This condition often affects older adults, especially women, and can lead to long-term health problems and reduced mobility.

 9. Assists With Weight Control